Securing a Linux server: UFW, SSH, and Fail2Ban

 sudo ufw status

-Now that your keys work, turn off password authentication entirely.
+Now that your keys work, turn off password logins and shut the root account out over SSH.

 Edit the SSH daemon configuration: